zype/zype-firebuilder/RECIPE.md

 #### An Amazon Developer Account
 You may sign up for a Amazon Developer account via [Amazon's website](https://developer.amazon.com/appsandservices).

-#### Mac with Android Studio installed
+#### Android Studio installed
 In order to compile, run, and package an app you need the latest version of Android Studio to be installed on your computer.
-Android Studio can be downloaded from the [App Store](https://developer.android.com/studio/index.html).
+Android Studio can be downloaded at: [https://developer.android.com/studio/install.html](https://developer.android.com/studio/install.html).

-#### Mac with ADB installed
+#### ADB installed
-You'll need to have ADB (Android Debug Bridge) installed in order to perform adb installs in terminal.
+You'll need to have ADB (Android Debug Bridge) installed in order to use `adb` commands from the __Terminal/Command Line__.
 To install them on your computer, follow the [ADB documentation](https://developer.android.com/studio/command-line/adb.html).

 ## Creating a New App with the SDK Template

 #### Generating the bundle

 1. In order to generate an AFTV bundle using this SDK, you must first pull the latest source code from Zype's github repository.
 This can be found at "https://github.com/zype/zype-firebuilder".

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQcFR0UTIxcmhPTU0"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQcFR0UTIxcmhPTU0" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 Select the green __"Clone or download"__ button on the right.

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQM01sdkloMnZpXzA"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQM01sdkloMnZpXzA" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 From here, there are two options to copy the files:

 a.
 Click the __"Download ZIP"__ button on the bottom right.
 Then pick a folder to save the zipped files to.

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQNzItbnpmek1qWkE"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQNzItbnpmek1qWkE" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQRTM4aWhvaGZsaWc"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQRTM4aWhvaGZsaWc" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 Once the ZIP file is downloaded, open the file to reveal the contents.

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQSXRtUVlOUUxHUGs"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQSXRtUVlOUUxHUGs" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 __OR__

 b.
 Click the __"Git web URL"__ to highlight it and copy the URL.

 <a href="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQcE05YlJoeFpuYVE"><img src="https://drive.google.com/uc?export=view&id=0BzMPADAfOuPQcE05YlJoeFpuYVE" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

-Open terminal and __"cd"__ into the folder you want to save the files to.
+Open __Terminal/Command Line__ and __"cd"__ into the folder you want to save the files to.

-##### Helpful command line tips for Terminal
+##### Helpful command line tips for Terminal/Command Line

     ```
     ls  ---> shows folders in current directory
     cd Downloads  ---> goes into downloads if available (see ls)
     cd Downloads/myproject  ---> goes into downloads/myproject if available (see ls)
     cd ..  ---> goes back one directory level up
     ```
 Clone the files into this folder by using the command __"git clone ***"__ and replace the asterisks with the copied url.
 Press enter.